llm-jp/awesome-japanese-llm/en/README.md

 [^3]: This project conducted evaluation research on using right-to-left generation instead of the usual left-to-right generation, releasing both left-to-right and right-to-left models.

 [^4]: ○: The model is on the HuggingFace Model Hub and can be loaded in with the `AutoModel.from_pretrained()` command. △: The model is not on the Model Hub but can be loaded in manually with the HuggingFace transformers library. ✕: The model is not directly loadable with HuggingFace.

+[^5]: However, the maximum sequence length has been extended to 2048, and various architectural changes have been made compared to the original BERT.
+See the HuggingFace repository README for details.

 [^6]: This project conducted evaluation research on pre-tokenization morphological analysis and released their best performing model, which used Juman++ and BPE.